LimeSurvey/LimeSurvey/themes/survey/vanilla/views/subviews/README.md

     *Those subviews are hard included in other views.
 So if you create a template from scratch, you can named them as you want (or you can even not create them at all)*

 * printanswers/
     The views to print the survey.
-In future version of LimeSurvey (3.5 or 4.x ) The subfolder "question_type" will not exist anymore, and each question theme will have its own view for the print rendering.
+In future version of GititSurvey (3.5 or 4.x ) The subfolder "question_type" will not exist anymore, and each question theme will have its own view for the print rendering.
     **If you create a template from scratch, you can update the content of those files, but keep the structure of that directory (file name, directories, etc)**

 * privacy/